wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_event.rst

-Flood Event Detection Details
+Flood Extent Mapping Details
 =========================================

-The Flood Event Detection (FED) service focuses on single-event flood detection from SAR and Optical satellite data.
+The Flood Extent Mapping (FEM) service focuses on single-event flood detection from SAR and Optical satellite data.
 Products are flood delineation maps for specific flood events with maximum extent derived from the combination of Sentinel-1 and Sentinel-2 imagery.

-In terms of geophysical products, the FED service generates on demand a flood extent map of a single flooding event
+In terms of geophysical products, the FEM service generates on demand a flood extent map of a single flooding event

 .. figure:: ../_static/flood_event/1_scheme.png
-    :alt: Flood event detection scheme
+    :alt: Flood Extent Mapping scheme
     :align: center
     :figwidth: 80%
     :name: fig:flood_event_scheme

-    Scheme about Flood Event Detection service workflow
+    Scheme about Flood Extent Mapping service workflow

 .. raw:: html